Walter Siepmann: Career

 Due to the Great Depression the company struggled and had to reduce staffing from 400 (1927) to 140 (1932), only in 1933 the company became a benefactor of the growing Nazi Germany, which needed suppliers for armament orders.
 Following those economical impacts they grew back very rapidly increasing staff from 143 (1932) to 312 (April 1934).
 Since 1937 the Siepmann company was the second largest drop forge factory in Germany and one of the most modern in entire Europe.
 There were 2,000–3,000 employees within the Siepmann companies.
 Since 1938, the company has been known as Siepmann-Werke, Inh.
 Hugo und Emil Siepmann & Söhne OHG (en.
 Siepmann-Works, Prop.
 Hugo and Emil Siepmann & Sons).
 In the 1940s it became a stock corporation, but was later turned back into a GmbH & Co KG.
 In 1946, they formed the subsidiary PERSTA Steel Fixtures GmbH & Co KG and the third generation entered management of the company.

 In the course of his work in management, he developed numerous international patents for applications (Valves, housings and fittings).
 The market entry to North America followed the successful development of new types of oil fittings for mineral oil companies, primarily in the US and Canada.
-Under the leadership of his son-in-law, Georg König, who was then the sales manager at PERSTA, Siepmann set up a branch in Montreal to sell the valves, the now defunct Forged Steel Valve Limited.
+Under the leadership of his son-in-law, Hans-Georg Koenig, who was then the sales manager at PERSTA, Siepmann set up a branch in Montreal to sell the valves, the now defunct Forged Steel Valve Limited.
 His brother Alfred graduated from Humboldt University of Berlin with a degree in business administration.
 Siepmann's cousin, Ernst Siepmann, a son of Emil Siepmann was a fellow student of Alfried Krupp von Bohlen und Halbach, industrialist and main heir to Krupp, which ultimately became a member of the supervisory board of Siepmann.
 After the death of his elder brother in 1974, Siepmann acquired the majority of the Siepmann concern, and became sole proprietor.
 He handed over the company to his youngest son, Walter Siepmann, Jr. (1943-2021), gradually since 1969.